YINI-lang/YINI-spec/README.md

 ## 🔍 Summary: Difference with Other Formats

-YINI aims to be minimal like INI, cleaner than YAML, and less noisy than JSON — while offering more clarity than TOML.
+YINI seeks to provide a minimal configuration format, inspired by INI, YAML, JSON, and TOML, with a focus on straightforward structure and readability.

 | Feature                  | INI  | JSON | YAML | TOML | YINI |
 |--------------------------|:----:|:----:|:----:|:----:|:----:|